 Putting it all together

-- Decorate chocolate cupcakes with the green frosting (to create the "hair" for the witch) using a decorating tip of your choice.
+- Decorate the top of the chocolate cupcakes with green frosting (to create the "hair" of the witch).

 - Press an Oreo Thin cookie onto the top of the green frosting to create the brim of the hat.
 TIP: If needed, press down on the cookie in a way to help even out the frosting.16 Oreo Thins

 - Add a small dollop (about 1 teaspoon or the size of a nickle) of orange frosting on top of the Oreo.